-We met on Hinge ( shout out, massive thank you and lets definitely get in touch so we can share our lil’ love story lol ) it happened in a serendipitously similar way to how Joe’s app works.
+We met on Hinge ( shout out, massive thank you, lets definitely get in touch so we can share our lil’ love story lol ) it happened in a serendipitously similar way to how Joe’s app works.
 And exactly why it he created it.
 We matched and chatted the bare minimum, him asking when he could take me out… I gave him two options, my secret preference being later that night and to my relief, he chose the latter.
 We met mere hours later, got to know each other in person, connecting deeply and swiftly.
-We fell in lust immediately, love rapidly after and bar a much needed 4 month break in between, we’ve been attached at the hip for over 2 years now.
+Fell in lust immediately, love rapidly after and bar a much needed 4 month break in between, we’ve been attached at the hip for over 2 years now.

 But loving someone who started an app at the ground level is a testing thing at times, let alone being a woman with slight trust issues and it being a fucking dating app.
 And being engaged to someone who’s had a highly successful, slightly tumultuous career as an international model and is currently figuring out her next chapter is a unique and difficult hardship on its own.
-Now we can all agree that joining your life with anyone is bloody hard.
+We can all agree that joining your life with anyone is bloody hard.
 But doing so with someone who embodies that CEO spirit adds an extra layer at times.
 Not for the faint of heart, nor ones lacking spirit/character or trust.
 I find it requires a lovingly high level of attention, with specific understandings and energy needed almost everyday.
 I’m sure my lobster would agree.
 I also know for a fact we aren’t the only ones, and that’s why I wanted to inwardly and outwardly discuss this subject.

 Now most people, understandably yet very naively look at modeling through the heaviest rose tint ever.
 That it’s this non-stop glamourous pampering paradise where ego’s are filled freely, designer clothes as far as the eye can see and up for grabs.
-That we are fawned over like celebrities, have everything done at our beck or call and are being paid an obnoxious amounts of money while we ( as my brother like to describe it ) just sit there and look pretty.
+That we are fawned over like celebrities, have everything done at our beck or call and are being paid obnoxious amounts of money while we ( as my brother like to describe it ) just sit there and look pretty.
 Sure, there is some truth to that.
 I have been payed obnoxious amounts of money to get rubbed down and made up into the most glamourous version of myself, my literal job for that day sitting on a chair doing my prettiest facial expressions.
 But what people don’t see are the hundreds ( and I mean hundreds ) of hours spent in the mirror perfecting those expressions, or the multiple castings I had done with this client alone (my own time and money spent ) just to be able beat our 10 others woman so I get to exercise those skills that day.
 Not to mention the disapointing amount of ” we’ll get them next time ” from my agents that have come before the joys of getting paid that much for relatively that little.
 Nor the self confidence destroying scrutiny or rejection that’s inflicted from those castings, sometimes right to your face and the suffocating inner monlouge you develop as a result.
 I could go on and on, but clearly the metaphor for all of this is that people rarely see the struggle behind the success.

-People who’ve never been in the position to build a brand, a company, an app from the ground up rarely understand what it takes.
+People who’ve never been in the position to build a brand, a company, an app from the ground up struggle to understand what it takes.
 I’ve been the CEO, COO, CFO, #1 sales woman and employee of Hannah Glasby, Inc for well over a decade now.
 Yes, I have agents and managers, a kind of colleague/employee/confidant hybrid.
 And an entire team when on set to help me fulfill the clients brief.
 I have my family, albeit on the opposite side of the world for most of my career, I have my best friends and future husband as support.
 I have help, and I’m so damn grateful for it.
 But it’s me who puts in the hard work behind the scenes every day to achieve this dream of living out in the world.
-To make sure that “the product ” aka myself in every facet is 100% prepared any given day.
+To make sure that “the product ” aka myself is 100% prepared in every facet any given day.
 Spending hundreds of thousands of dollars living and working in other countries.
 Who’s learnt different languages, assimilated myself to at least 6 different cultures, learnt how to do her taxes in 3 different countries… who sacrificed holidays, christmas’s, birthdays and any kind of normalcy of a social life.
 And it’s me who will ultimately figure out, pursue and dominate the next path I choose to take.
 Because I’m the type of person that loves to be thrown in the deep end.
 I know Joe does too and I think it’s a vein that runs deep through any and every powerful person.

-Thats why, for the most part, I’m able to understand on a deep level the unique in’s and out’s that Joe struggled with starting this app, and that he deals with as it grows.
+Thats why, for the most part, I’m able to understand on a deep level the unique in’s and out’s that Joe struggled with starting this app, and what he deals with as it grows.
 It’s part of the reason our relationship works so well, and is a very strong thread that connects us.
 People only usually see Joe with the smile that takes up half his face, and the ever positive attitude and outlook he encompasses radiating brightly.
 The charasmatic CEO of a dating app that is rapidly picking up steam and success.
 They only see the fun and joy that his events bring, only see the greatness and success he shares so freely when another milestone is made.